Affiance (band): The Campaign and touring (2012–2013)

-2014–2016
+Blackout, Gaia and disbandment (2014–2017)

 Affiance released a lyric video for the song "Limitless" on June 28, 2014, from their upcoming album Blackout.
 On August 26, 2014, the band released another single from Blackout, titled "Monuments Fail".
 On September 10, 2014, the band released a music video for "Fire!".

 Blackout was released on September 23, 2014.
 They toured to support the album in September 2014 and January 2015.
 The band also toured to support Miss May I in October 2014 on their Road to Knotfest tour.
 In 2016 Affiance released the album "Gaia" in the Spring time, they did a tour to support the album.
 It Lives it Breathes, XXI and Set to Stun were the support for the Gaia tour.

-Affiance Says Goodbye-ance

 After the release of "Gaia", the band announced that they would soon be breaking up.
 A farewell tour took place in April 2017, with support from Sirens & Sailors and Convictions.
 They played their final show the Agora Theater in their hometown, Cleveland, on June 24, 2017.
 The show was supported by Nine Shrines, Hope for the Hollow, Leav/e/arth, Skies of December, Ira Hill, Koly Kolgate, Entendre, Significant Loss, and Set Sail to March.

-2020
+Return and new band Night Rider (since 2020)

-On October 27, 2020, Affiance released a new single titled “Star Spangled”.
+On October 27, 2020, Affiance released a new single titled "Star Spangled".
 This was only a somber rendition of the U.S. National Anthem.
 On October 28, 2020, just a day after this release, a cryptic post on their social media showed an updated band logo and indicated further activity on "11/06/2020".

-At 12:00am on November 6, 2020, Affiance released a new single "Lost and Forgotten".

-On Friday December 3rd they released a new song entitled "The Line".
+At 12:00 am on November 6, 2020, Affiance released a new single "Lost and Forgotten".
+On Friday December 3 they released a new song entitled "The Line".

-2022

-On July 1 2022 the band announced a name change to Night Rider and the release of a new single, a cover of Running Up That Hill).
-(Official Facebook page).
+On July 1, 2022, the band announced the existing members of Affiance formed a new band called Night Rider with the release of a new single: a cover of Running Up That Hill.

+On November 3, 2023, Night Rider released a self-titled album featuring 11 tracks.
+Dana Willax of Kingdom of Giants and Ryan Kirby of Fit for a King both feature on the album.
+Following the release, Night Rider played an album release show at The Roxy in Lakewood, Ohio on December 8, 2023.